Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 * backed up versions of data are identical to the primary copy (i.e. verified).
 Whilst [checking](#verifying-a-backup) that files have been copied, even if they are listed in the secondary location, using checksums will confirm they have been copied correctly;
 * backups can be easily [restored](#backup-restoration);
 * decide on a [directory structure](#storing-data) and [file naming](#file-and-directory-naming) convention and stick to it.
 Making changes to these (unless absolutely necessary) can create problems with backups because it is easy to lose track of what has been copied and what has not, which is the latest version, and so on;
-* bear in mind how long a backup will take and consider this when deciding how backups will be done and scheduled.
+* bear in mind how long a backup will take and consider this when deciding how backups will be scheduled.